 Reverse Rotation Pumps

-Although many automotive engines only have one type of pump that will work and fit for the design, some more popular engines have seen many different accessory layouts (placement of the alternator, A/C compressor, various pulleys, and other components) which routes the serpentine belt differently.
-Sometimes, this leads to a set-up where the belt turns the water pump pulley in the opposite direction, which means the pump fan blades need to face the opposite direction.
+Although many automotive engines only have one type of pump that will work and fit for the design, some more popular engines have seen many different accessory layouts (placement of the alternator, AC compressor, various pulleys, and other components) which routes the serpentine belt differently.
+Sometimes, this leads to a set-up where the belt turns the water pump pulley in the opposite direction, which means the pump fan blades need to face the opposite direction as well.
 One way to tell if the pump turns in the opposite direction as the original pump is if it has a different type of pulley on it; if the original is grooved and the new one has a smooth pulley, the fan blades will be pointed in the other direction, and the new pulley will not work on your engine.
 Reverse rotation pumps are never found on systems where the water pump is driven by the timing belt/chain.